 Where to See it: Uffizi Gallery

-Also commonly referred to as Allegory of Spring, Sandro Botticelli’s painting of Primavera displays his skillful use of colour in this depiction of spring.
-Though the exact dates of this painting remain unclear, it is believed that this refined piece was created in the late 1470s or early 1480s, and was commissioned by a member of the Medici for a wedding.
-Botticelli elegantly features the Roman goddess Venus in the middle of the painting, framed by the arrival of Cupid above her, and accompanied by the dancing Three Graces to her left, who are symbols for love, chastity and beauty.
+Also referred to as Allegory of Spring, Sandro Botticelli’s painting displays his skillful use of color in this depiction of spring.
+Though the exact dates are unclear, it is believed this piece was created in the late 1470s or early 1480s, and was commissioned for a wedding by a member of the Medici family.
+Botticelli features the Roman goddess Venus in the middle of the painting, framed by the arrival of Cupid above her, and accompanied by the dancing Three Graces to her left.
+These are symbols of love, chastity, and beauty.
 The pearls that the Three Graces wear on their heads signify purity.
-Mercury is seen in the far left of the painting to be welcoming spring by dispersing clouds with his staff.
-To the right of Venus, Flora scatters flowers from her dress as a symbol of fertility.
-The arrival of spring is apparent in Primavera, as demonstrated by the blossoming flowers and fruit trees, which are a symbol of rebirth.
-Set in an orange grove, the Medici adopted the orange tree as a symbol for their family.
-Though the exact meaning behind Botticelli’s art displaying strong themes of love and fertility are highly contested, Primavera remains a famous Renaissance painting.

 Dome of Florence